Hui people: Marriage

 Li Nu, the son of Li Lu, from a Han Chinese Li family in Quanzhou visited Hormuz in Persia in 1376.
 He married a Persian or an Arab girl, and brought her back to Quanzhou.
 He then converted to Islam.
-Li Nu was the ancestor of Ming Dynasty reformer Li Chih.
+Li Nu was the ancestor of Ming dynasty reformer Li Chih.

 In Gansu province in the 1800s, a Muslim Hui woman married into the Han Chinese Kong lineage of Dachuan, which was descended from Confucius.
 The Han Chinese groom and his family were only converted to Islam after the marriage by their Muslim relatives.
 In 1715 in Yunnan province, few Han Chinese married Hui women and converted to Islam.

-Jiang Xingzhou 姜興舟, a Han bannerman lieutenant from the Bordered Yellow Banner married a Muslim woman in Mukden during Qianlong's late reign.
+Jiang Xingzhou, a Han bannerman lieutenant from the Bordered Yellow Banner, married a Muslim woman in Mukden during Qianlong's late reign.
 He fled his position due to fear of being punished for being a bannerman marrying a commoner woman.
 He was sentenced to death for leaving his official post but the sentence was commuted and he was not executed.

 In the Dungan Revolt (1895–96) 400 Muslims in Topa 多巴 did not join the revolt and proclaimed their loyalty to China.
 An argument between a Han Chinese and his Muslim wife led to these Muslims getting massacred, when she threatened that the Muslims from Topa would attack Tankar and give a signal to their co-religionists to rise up and open the gates by burning the temples atop the hills.
 The husband reported this to an official and the next day the Muslims were massacred with the exception of a few Muslim girls who were married off to Han Chinese.

-Hui men marrying Han women and Han men who marry Hui women achieve above average education.
+In the 21st century, Hui men marrying Han women and Han men who marry Hui women have above average education.

 Education

 Hui have supported modern education and reform.
 Hui such as Hu Songshan and the Ma Clique warlords promoted western, modern secular education.
 Elite Hui received both Muslim and Confucian education.
 They studied the Quran and Confucian texts like the Spring and Autumn Annals.
 Hui people refused to follow the May Fourth Movement.
 Instead, they taught both western subjects such as science along with traditional Confucian literature and classical Chinese, along with Islamic education and Arabic.
 Hui warlord Ma Bufang built a girls' school in Linxia that taught modern secular subjects.
 Hui have had female imams, called Nu Ahong for centuries.
 They are the world's only female Imams.
-They guide females in prayer but are not allowed to lead prayers.
+They guide women in prayer but are not allowed to lead prayers.